czukowski/I18n_Plural/README.md

     // Her name is Aimee

 Some languages distinguish grammatical genders in way more situations, than just pronouns, besides, certain words may have different grammatical gender in different languages.
-In this case, it's impossible specify the required form as it may differ from language to language.
+In this case, it's impossible to specify the required form, as it may differ from language to language.
 Instead, you may tie the translation keys to the context, like so:

 i18n/ru.php: